-Five key elements define each level of your internal communication maturity
+Five key elements define each level of your team’s maturity

-Workday – describes a typical day in the life and provides a high-level summary of the team’s wins and challenges.
+Workday – describes a typical day in the life of your team and provides a high-level summary of the team’s wins and challenges.

 Achievements – lists seven high-level milestones to reach an effective and efficient communication organization: